mserajnik/vmangos-deploy/README.md

   [`./config`](config), everything else that is shared between the server and your host system lives inside [`./storage`](storage)

-The Docker images are automatically built every day (unless there have been no new commits to VMaNGOS).
+The Docker images are built daily, unless there have been no new commits to VMaNGOS.
+Additionally, every Monday, the latest images are rebuilt to ensure that all included software and dependencies are up-to-date, even if there have been no updates to VMaNGOS itself.

 ## Table of contents